-The Warsaw Euro-Atlantic Summer Academy is a platform for exchanging experiences, gaining knowledge and networking among experts and specialists from the EaP countries.
+The Warsaw Euro-Atlantic Summer Academy is a platform for experts and professionals from Eastern Partnership countries, the Western Balkans, and Poland, for exchanging experience, acquiring knowledge, and building networks.

-It is a joint initiative of the Polish-American Freedom Foundation, College of Europe in Natolin and German Marshall Fund.
+It is the joint initiative of the Polish-American Freedom Foundation (PAFF), the Natolin College of Europe, and the German Marshall Fund (GMF).

 SEMINARS AND WORKSHOPS